kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 -->

 We propose adding a `Scope` field to the VerticalPodAutoscaler API.
-When the TargetRef is a DaemonSet, this field can be set to the value `node`, which will cause the vertical pod autoscaler to handle the pods under the DaemonSet independently of one another, with the pod on each node receiving its own recommendation based on the history of the pod on that node, rather than an aggregation of all of the pods under the DaemonSet.
+When the TargetRef is a DaemonSet, this field can be set to any node label key, which will cause the vertical pod autoscaler to handle each set of pods that share the same label value for the specified label key as an independently scalable group.

 When this feature is successfully applied, the problems of vertically scaling DaemonSets with inconsistent load across nodes will be addressed, and both